-Income tax expense and income tax recorded in net movements in regulatory balances for the three months and year ended December 31, 2019 was \$6.1 million and \$34.5 million, respectively, compared to \$8.3 million and \$35.4 million for the comparable periods in 2018.
+Income tax expense and income tax recorded in net movements in regulatory balances for the three months and year ended December 31, 2020 was \$4.7 million and \$3.4 million respectively, compared to \$6.1 million and \$34.5 million for the comparable periods in 2019.

-The favourable variance for the three months ended December 31, 2019 was primarily due to lower income before taxes and the enactment of tax measures permitting accelerated capital cost allowance deductions, offset by lower net deductions for permanent and other temporary differences between accounting and tax treatments compared to the same period in 2018.
+The favourable variance for the three months ended December 31, 2020 was primarily due to lower income before taxes, partially offset by lower net deductions in permanent and temporary differences between accounting and tax treatments.

-The favourable variance for the year ended December 31, 2019 was primarily due to lower tax recognized on property dispositions, the enactment of tax measures permitting accelerated capital cost allowance deductions and lower income before taxes, offset by lower net deductions for permanent and other temporary differences between accounting and tax treatments compared to 2018.
+The favourable variance for the year ended December 31, 2020 was primarily due to lower income before taxes and higher net deductions in permanent and temporary differences between accounting and tax treatments.